ankraft/ACME-oneM2M-CSE/docs/Supported.md

 | coap             | &cross;   |                                   |
 | mqtt             | &check;   | incl. mqtts                       |

+The supported bindings can be used together, and combined and mixed in any way.

 ## Serialization Types
 The following serialization types are supported: